piyushk20/N8N-workflow-analyser/README.md

 5.  **Applying Fixes**: The user can review the proposed fixes.
 Using `lodash`, the application applies the approved modifications to an in-memory copy of the original workflow.
 6.  **Output**: The user can download the newly corrected workflow JSON.

+## Project Requirements

+-   A modern web browser with JavaScript enabled.
+-   A valid Google Gemini API key.
+The application is designed to integrate with an environment like Google AI Studio that provides a key selection mechanism.
+-   An N8N workflow in JSON format to be analyzed.

 ## Tech Stack

 -   **Frontend**: React, TypeScript